digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dd>Denne egenskab angiver den aktivitet der dannede eller leverede forretningskonteksten for datasættets skabelse.</dd>
 <dt>Anvendelsesnote (en)</dt>
 <dd>This property refers to an activity that generated, or provides the business context for, the creation of the dataset.</dd>
+<dt>Definition (da)</dt>
+<dd>Generering er det at færdiggøre produktionen af en ny entitet gennem en aktivitet.
+		Generation is the completion of production of a new entity by an activity.
+This entity did not exist before generation and becomes available for usage after this generation.</dd>
 <dt>Definition (en)</dt>
 <dd>Generation is the completion of production of a new entity by an activity.
-This entity did not exist before generation and becomes available for usage after this generation.Generering er det at færdiggøre produktionen af en ny entitet gennem en aktivitet.
-		Generation is the completion of production of a new entity by an activity.
 This entity did not exist before generation and becomes available for usage after this generation.</dd>
 <dt>Multiplicitet</dt>
 <dd>0..*</dd>
 <dt>Kravniveau</dt>